 To ensure the best possible protection in the course of occupational health and safety management, the employer must instruct all employees in a meaningful way on how to comply with the agreed measures.
 Special protection is given to young people or pregnant women, for example.
 You may only make a distinction between the sexes if it is absolutely necessary for biological reasons.

-Occupational safety and health protection can only work if top management, executives and employees are also committed to occupational safety concerns.
+Occupational safety and health protection can therefore only work if top management, executives and employees are also committed to occupational safety concerns.
 The aim is to encourage everyone involved to work in an exemplary manner and to increase self-responsibility for safe work.

 Communication in occupational safety management